 NYU Biostatistics Resource, located within the Division of Biostatistics in NYU Langone’s Department of Population Health, offers an array of collaborative biostatistical and data science capabilities.
 Our faculty and staff work with investigators at every stage of the research process to generate hypotheses, design studies, conduct analyses, interpret results, and produce scholarship.

-We collaborate with many research groups at NYU Langone, including Perlmutter Cancer Center, the Clinical and Translational Science Institute, the Department of Environmental Medicine’s Environmental Health Statistics and Bioinformatics Facility Core, and the Alzheimer’s Disease Center’s Data Management and Statistics Core.
+We collaborate with many research groups at NYU Langone, including Perlmutter Cancer Center, the Clinical and Translational Science Institute, the Center for the Investigation of Environmental Hazards Environmental Health Statistics and Bioinformatics Facility Core, and the Alzheimer’s Disease Center’s Data Management and Statistics Core.

 Our faculty are experts in a wide range of complex biomedical studies, including the following areas: